 How Henry James Handled Omniscient Narration

 When an omniscient narrator moves in closer to see what the character is thinking, the narrator puts into words a character’s inchoate thoughts.
-In Henry James’ The American, the protagonist is Christopher Newman, an American in Paris for what was once called “the Grand Tour.”
+In Henry James’ The American, the protagonist is Christopher Newman, an American visiting Paris during what was once called “the Grand Tour.”

-Up until this moment, James has shown us Newman only from the outside.
+Up until the moment I’m about to show you, James has shown us Newman only from the outside.
 We’ve seen his actions, strolling about the Louvre, standing in front of paintings, and stopping to chat with a pretty young artist working in the gallery.

 The passage I’m going to quote is the first where James moves from seeing Newman from the outside (describing his suit, giving his background, showing his facial expressions) to seeing him from the inside.
 Please notice that the vocabulary is still that of the narrator.
 It’s the narrator’s “take” on Newman, not Newman’s take on himself.